Alcohol bases for flavoured schnapps and liqueurs are numerous. You can use...

 Be aware of the alcohol percentage

-When you make flavoured schnapps it's very important that you choose spirits with the right alcohol percentage.
+When you make flavoured schnapps and liqueurs it's very important that you choose spirits with the right alcohol percentage.

 Because it's the alcohol percentage that determines not only the amounts but also the types of plant constituents you extract.